RangerTJ/jurassic-parks-and-recreation/README.md

 # DINO: CS340 Project for Jurassic Parks and Recreation #
+Visit the live website here: http://raptor2k1.ddns.net:1543/

 Digital Information Nexus for Operations (DINO) is a database program used to simulate managing day to day operations at the various parks (canon or otherwise) from the Jurassic Park franchise.
-It is capable of handling basic CRUD operations for the following park entities:
+Also, to be clear, this is a project created purely for educational purposes, and is not affiliated with the Jurassic franchise or Universal Studios in any way, shape or form.
+The site is capable of handling basic CRUD operations for the following park-related entities:
 * Parks
 * Facilities
 * Biological Assets